 I learned how to program the Arduino to interact with the Xbee, as well as how to code the generation of the pulse that would set the car speed.
 Additionally, I learned how to integrate the software and hardware together, as well as generate a fully functional system, by combining various parts of the project that had been designed independently, and fit them together to make the system work.

-Chaoyun:
+Chaoyun: EE 150 Digital Communication, Embedded System, Digital Circuits,

+I learnt:

+• how to program Arduino

+• how ultrasonic sensors work and how to integrate them with Arduino

+• how to combine hardware with software so that the whole system would work

+• how to design and test components individually

+• how to design and test the system when each components work independently

-Lazaque:
+Lazaque: ??

 * Budget and Cost Analysis